Follow-Up Tests

 Another way to use these data would be to consider whether the differences are ‘driven’ by a subset of the species or reflect small contributions from lots of species.
 Gibert & Escarguel (2019) propose that this can be used to determine whether species distributions are driven by niche- or dispersal-assembly processes.

-For example, the cumulative and average contributions could be graphed and compared against pairs of groups:
+For example, the cumulative and average contributions can be graphed and compared for all pairs of groups:

 In this case, the cumulative contribution of species is more even for the Always_Never comparison than for the others (left), and every species contributes some non-zero amount to the compositional difference (right).